0xPolygonMiden/miden-base/docs/architecture/notes.md

 ## Note consumption

 As with creation, notes can only be consumed in Miden transactions.
-If a valid transaction consuming an `InputNote` gets verified by the Miden node, the note's unique nullifier gets added to the [Nullifier DB](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#nullifier-database) and is therefore consumed.
+If a valid transaction consuming an `InputNote` gets verified by the Miden node, the note's unique nullifier gets added to the [nullifier database](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#nullifier-database) and is therefore consumed.

 Notes can only be consumed if the note data is known to the consumer.
 The note data must be provided as input to the [transaction kernel](transactions/kernel.md).
 That means, for privately stored notes, there must be some off-chain communication to transmit the note's data from the sender to the target.